Ethos-lab/robust-representation-matching/README.md

 ## Overview of the Repository
 Our source-code contains two main directories:

-- **l_infty:** contains scripts used to generate results from Table 1 and Figures 2, 3, and 4 from the main paper.
+- **[l_infty](https://github.com/pratik18v/robust-representation-matching/tree/main/l_infty):** contains scripts used to generate results from Table 1 and Figures 2, 3, and 4 from the main paper.
-	- `train_pgd.py`: train a classifier using fast version of SAT (Madry et al.)
+	- `train_pgd.py`: train a classifier using fast version of SAT (Madry et al.).
-	- `train_free.py`: train a classifier using fast version of Free-AT (Shafahi et al.)
+	- `train_free.py`: train a classifier using fast version of Free-AT (Shafahi et al.).
 	- `train_rrm.py`: train a classifier using RRM.
-	- `test.py`: perform evaluation using manual attack implementation
+	- `test.py`: perform evaluation using manual attack implementation.
-	- `ibm_test.py`: perform evaluation using [IBM ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)'s attack implementation
+	- `ibm_test.py`: perform evaluation using [IBM ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)'s attack implementation.
-- **l_2:** contains scripts used to generate results from Tables 2, 3 and Figure 5 from the main paper.
+- **[l_2](https://github.com/pratik18v/robust-representation-matching/tree/main/l_2):** contains scripts used to generate results from Tables 2, 3 and Figure 5 from the main paper.
+	- `robustness/main.py`: train a classifier using SAT (Madry et al.).
+	- `train_rrm.py`: train a classifier using RRM.
+	- `train_kdloss.py`: train a classifier using knowledge distillation loss.
+	- `test.py`: perform evaluation using manual attack implementation.
+	- `ibm_test.py`: perform evaluation using [IBM ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)'s attack implementation.

 Our code borrows heavily from the following open-source repositories: